Ceramic Dictionary

 j) Bottle – For clean water

-There are seven stages of preparing and decorating tiles, the following photos show the last five, as photos for the first two, a bisque tile and a tile with the glaze-base, are not needed.
+There are seven stages for preparing and decorating tiles.
+The following photos show the last five, as photos for the first two stages, a bisque tile and a tile with the glaze-base, are not needed.
 The first two photos apply to both decorating in blue and with colors and are followed by six photos, three showing the stages in blue and three with colors.

 es: MAYÓLICA: 5c – Las etapas de la pintura de azulejos